wxwern/cs2103t-tp/docs/UserGuide.md

 <span class="learning-outcome pill">:trophy: How to get reminders of deadlines in Jobby</span> <span class="intermediate pill">Intermediate</span>

-Reminds the user of upcoming deadlines for job applications.
+Reminds you of upcoming deadlines for job applications.

 ##### Format
 ```sh